How to tell how much suction a vacuum cleaner has – and how to determine if it’s powerful enough for your home

 This is what those numbers really mean

-Whether you’re looking to buy one of the best vacuum cleaners or your current vacuum has lost suction, these measurements can help you shop wisely.
-By knowing your air watts from your water lift, you can compare models, choose the right vacuum cleaner for your needs, and ensure that your machine runs as smoothly as possible for years to come.
+Whether you’re looking to buy one of the best vacuum cleaners or are more taken by the best cordless vacuum cleaners, these measurements can help you shop wisely.
+And knowing your air watts from your water lift is important if you want a powerful vacuum cleaner that’ll get the job done.
+They can also help you compare models, choose the right vacuum cleaner for your needs, and ensure that your machine runs as smoothly as possible for years to come.

 As Isabella Forgione, vacuum cleaner expert at AO.com, explains, ‘Your vacuum’s suction power is the key factor to determine how your appliance is performing, and how efficiently it will pick up dust, dirt and pet hair.’
 So, follow this guide to find out how much suction your vacuum cleaner has - and why this matters.